Vrahode is a world teeming with life and full of creatures and characters that you’ve never seen before in any fantasy world.

-This is part 3 of a 5-part deep dive into the playable races of Vrahode.
-We’ll be talking about the Mahorii and Athak-uul, the smallest warriors in the world of Vrahode!
+This is part 5 of a 5-part deep dive into the playable races of Vrahode.
+We’ll be talking about the Chrone and Greenleng, who rank among the most interesting warriors in all of Vrahode!

 Vrahode will be coming to Kickstarter most likely in quarter one of 2024.
 When that campaign goes live, you will not only be able to buy the core game, Vrahode: The Calteeryn Ascension, but its three expansions as well.

 0:00 Playable Races Deep Dive Pt.
 5: Chorne & Greenleng

 1:11 Who are the Chrone & their pregen heroes?

 35:45 Jeff’s ideal 4-player party build

 Brandon Rollins: A large spherical character just comes busting out of a wall.
 You invented the Kool Aid Man.

 Brandon Rollins: That’s exactly what you’ve done.